-This function, creates (and optionally saves) a correlation table with summary statistics.
-It accepts correlation matrices from various functions in this package as its first argument
+This function creates (and optionally saves) a correlation table with summary statistics.
+It accepts correlation matrices from various functions in this package as its first argument.

 report_cor_table(